 This assumption remains true according to an analysis of 87 million website sessions by Wolfgang Digital.
 They discovered that 42% of all website sessions come from mobile devices, while desktop sessions are at 41%.
 But as for revenues, only 21% of all last-click revenue can be attributed to mobile devices.

 So it’s clear to see that either some mobile shoppers don’t convert at all or they use a different channel to complete their purchases.

 This can only mean one thing – retailers need to ensure better mobile experiences for their visitors.
 By doing this, you could see an increase in revenue coming from mobile shoppers.
 Even if there isn’t a significant improvement in revenues from mobile, it will still impact your overall revenue because the enhanced experienced could entice shoppers to buy from you even if they do it through desktop.

-Either way, an enhanced mobile user experience is crucial for ecommerce retailers.
+Either way, an enhanced mobile user experience is crucial for ecommerce marketing.
 Make sure that your mobile webpages load quickly and properly so visitors can view every element of the page perfectly.

 You need to make sure mobile visitors don’t face any issues with navigation and browsing.
 They should be able to easily find what they’re looking for and read the information they need.
 You can use the Mobile-Friendly Test to see just how well your website caters to mobile visitors.

 As you can see in the screenshot below, the Kohl’s website is mobile-friendly.
 But the tool has detected some page loading issues.
 So if you want to see exactly what’s wrong, you can click on that to read up on the details of the issue.